-- 4 This Act may be cited as the "Teaching Asian Amer- - 5 ican, Native Hawaiian, and Pacific Islander History Act - 6 of 2025".
+- 4 This Act may be cited as the "Teaching Asian Pacific - 5 American History Act".

-7 SEC.
+6 SEC.
 2. FINDINGS.

-- 8 Congress finds the following: - 9 (1) The United States has benefitted from the - 10 integral role Asian Americans and Pacific Islanders - 11 have played in our Nation's history and contribu- - tions to the world. - 13 (2) The Pacific Island Territories of Guam, - 14 American Samoa, and the Commonwealth of the - Northern Mariana Islands, and all of the Pacific Is- - lands, including Melanesia, Micronesia, and Poly- - 17 nesia, have unique histories that are often over- - 18 looked in American history despite their immense - 19 contributions to our Nation. - 20 (3) The traditional American history curriculum - for kindergarten through grade 12 continues to be - taught from a Eurocentric point of view and ex- - cludes histories of racist immigration laws relevant - 24 to policies today.
+- 7 Congress finds the following: - 8 (1) The United States has benefitted from the - 9 integral role Asian Americans and Pacific Islanders - 10 have played in our Nation's history and contribu- - tions to the world. - 12 (2) The Pacific Island Territories of Guam, - American Samoa, and the Commonwealth of the - Northern Mariana Islands, and all of the Pacific Is- - lands, including Melanesia, Micronesia, and Poly- - nesia, have unique histories that are often over- - 17 looked in American history despite their immense - 18 contributions to our Nation. - 19 (3) The traditional American history curriculum - for kindergarten through grade 12 continues to be - 21 taught from a Eurocentric point of view and ex-

+1 cludes histories of racist immigration laws relevant 2 to policies today.

-9 1 (4) Social studies textbooks for kindergarten 2 through grade 12 poorly represent Asian Americans 3 and Pacific Islanders, overlook the diversity within 4 those communities, and print images of Asian Amer- 5 icans and Pacific Islanders in stereotypical roles.
-6 (5) The Federal Government, through support 7 for educational activities of national museums estab- 8 lished under Federal law, can assist teachers in ef- 9 forts to incorporate historically accurate instruction 10 on the comprehensive history of Asian Americans 11 and Pacific Islanders and assist students in their ex- 12 ploration of Asian Pacific American history as an in- 13 tegral part of American history.
-14 (6) The history of America's system of immi- 15 gration is rife with racism, embedded with goals of 16 hiring workers to work for cheaper wages and labor 17 in heinous working conditions.
-18 (7) Congress has continuously passed anti- 19 Asian laws as the result of the scapegoating of Asian 20 immigrant laborers for economic downturns in the 21 United States.
-22 (8) The history of South Asian Americans in the United States dates back to the late 1700s.
+- (4) Social studies textbooks for kindergarten through grade 12 poorly represent Asian Americans and Pacific Islanders, overlook the diversity within those communities, and print images of Asian Americans and Pacific Islanders in stereotypical roles. - (5) The Federal Government, through support for educational activities of national museums established under Federal law, can assist teachers in efforts to incorporate historically accurate instruction on the comprehensive history of Asian Americans and Pacific Islanders and assist students in their exploration of Asian Pacific American history as an integral part of American history. - (6) The history of America's system of immigration is rife with racism, embedded with goals of hiring workers to work for cheaper wages and labor in heinous working conditions. - (7) Congress has continuously passed anti-Asian laws as the result of the scapegoating of Asian immigrant laborers for economic downturns in the United States. - (8) The history of South Asian Americans in the United States dates back to the late 1700s.

-1 (9) The history of Native Hawaiians and Pa- 2 cific Islanders in what is now considered to be the 3 United States predates the founding of our Nation.
-4 (10) In 1993, Congress passed a joint resolu- 5 tion that was signed into law formally apologizing 6 for the role of the United States in the illegal over- 7 throw of the Kingdom of Hawaii, which resulted in 8 the suppression of the inherent sovereignty of the 9 Native Hawaiian people.
+(9) The history of Native Hawaiians and Pa-1 2 cific Islanders in what is now considered to be the 3 United States predates the founding of our Nation.
+4 (10) In 1993, Congress passed a joint resolu-5 tion that was signed into law formally apologizing 6 for the role of the United States in the illegal over-7 throw of the Kingdom of Hawaii, which resulted in 8 the suppression of the inherent sovereignty of the 9 Native Hawaiian people.
 10 (11) Twelve thousand Chinese laborers worked 11 in atrocious conditions to build the Transcontinental 12 Railroad, many dying from harsh weather conditions 13 and the dangers of handling explosives.
-14 (12) The Page Act of 1875, the first restrictive 15 immigration law in the United States, sought to pre- 16 vent the entry of Asian women perceived as immoral 17 or suspected of prostitution.
-18 (13) After the Chinese Exclusion Act of 1882 19 banned Chinese immigrants from immigrating to the 20 United States, Japanese immigrants were hired 21 After the Japanese were banned from immigrating 22 due to the Gentleman's Agreement of 1907, which 23 halted immigration from Japan, Filipino immigrants 24 were hired under 3-year contracts.
+14 (12) The Page Act of 1875, the first restrictive 15 immigration law in the United States, sought to pre-16 vent the entry of Asian women perceived as immoral 17 or suspected of prostitution.
+18 (13) After the Chinese Exclusion Act of 1882 19 banned Chinese immigrants from immigrating to the 20 United States, Japanese immigrants were hired.
+21 After the Japanese were banned from immigrating 22 due to the Gentleman's Agreement of 1907, which 23 halted immigration from Japan, Filipino immigrants 24 were hired under 3-year contracts.